 1. Marinate pork slices in 1 tbsp. soy, 1 tbsp. rice wine, and 1 tsp. of cornstarch.
 Cover with plastic wrap & place in the frig until ready to use.

 2. Heat 2 tbsp. of vegetable oil in a large saute pan or wok over medium high heat.
 Saute the pork and cook until just browned.
-Add the Napa cabbage and garlic, and toss for 3-4 minutes or until wilted.
+Add sliced shiitakes and cook until they start to soften; add the Napa cabbage (or bok choy), garlic and scallions and toss for 3-4 minutes or until wilted.

 3. Combine the sauce ingredients together in a small bowl; set aside.